 To play musical tunes, the sound command is not recommended.
-Some PICAXE chips uspport the play and tune commands, specifically designed for playing musical tunes.
-Refer to the the 'Tune' command in section 2 of the manual for more details.
+Some PICAXE chips support the play and tune commands, specifically designed for playing musical tunes.
+Refer to the 'Tune' command in part 2 of the manual for more details.

 Example sound program: